Roasted squash and pear salad with cider vinaigrette

 • Add the apricots, cut side down and cook everything (fruit, cheese, and meat) for 3-4 minutes.

 • Check the lamb.
-If it has reached an internal temperature of 145 and you don’t see any obvious rare spots, take the skewers off.
+If it has reached an internal temperature of 145 and you don’t see any obvious rare spots, take the skewers off of the grill.
 If they need more time, keep them on the grill while you continue cooking the fruit and cheese.

 • Flip the apricots.
 Continue cooking the fruit and cheese for 2-3 more minutes.

-Your aim is for medium rare meat, cheese with dark brown grill marks and that is a little gooey all over, but staying together in one piece, and apricots that are deep orange and softer, but not falling apart.
+Your aim is for medium-rare meat; cheese that’s a little gooey and has dark brown grill marks, but that’s staying together in one piece; and apricots that are deep orange and soft-er, but not falling apart.
 If any of the elements seem to be cooking too fast, take them off!

 Serve immediately.